 They keep for about a week or more if stored in an airtight container in the refrigerator.
 Allow to come to room temperature before serving.

-As usual for my Healthy Zone recipes, I’ve include a nutritional profile.
-Values are based on the recipe using walnuts and unsweetened 100% cacao chocolate.
+Nutritional values are based on the recipe using walnuts and unsweetened 100% cacao chocolate.
 If you use almonds or a sweetened chocolate, the values will vary somewhat.